VoluntaryLabs/Bitmarkets/README.md

 To verify/audit the build you'll need to download and compile some of the statically built executables (e.g. python and tor in BitmessageKit) seperately.

-#development path
+#development path high priority

-- sparkle or other auto-update integration
+- auto-updates
+- code signed release
+- app store release
 - automated tests
 - ability to choose between bid addresses
-- address whitelist&blacklist, personal ratings and comments
-- password client login, encrypt client data files
+- encrypt all client data files and add password login
 - move to https://gitian.org for deterministic builds
 - https for voluntary

-- sign git tags
+#development path low priority

+- option for using separate pubkey for each post
 - ui update, image browsing view option within a category
 - support stores with namecoin (a namecoin name to bitmessage address entry)
-- consider alternatives to tor e.g. onion routing via bitmessage?
 - consider open source multi-platform options
 - user defined post filter